pymupdf/PyMuPDF/docs/functions.rst

          The item sequence represents the **sequence in which these commands are executed** to build the page's appearance.
 Therefore, if an item's bbox intersects or contains that of a previous item, then the previous item may be (partially) covered / hidden.

-         So this list is useful to detect such situations.
-An item's index in this list equals the value of ``"seqno"`` keys you will find in the dictionaries returned by :meth:`Page.get_drawings` and :meth:`Page.get_texttrace`.
+         So this list can be used to detect such situations.
+An item's index in this list equals the value of a ``"seqno"`` in dictionaries as returned by :meth:`Page.get_drawings` and :meth:`Page.get_texttrace`.

 -----